 - View the geoprocessing history of your project.

-- Create and use custom geoprocessing tools which help you automate your work.
+- Create and use custom geoprocessing tools that help automate your work.

 - Save sets of geoprocessing tools that are important to your project.